-On 30 December 2016, Moody's affirmed the A2 and A1 credit rating of CLP Holdings and CLP Power Hong Kong respectively with stable outlooks.
-The credit ratings reflect (i) the significant earning contributions from CLP Power Hong Kong, which has strong and predictable cash flows and operates in a highly stable regulatory environment, the CLP Group's strong financial profile, well-managed debt maturities and sound liquidity profile, supported by good access to the domestic and international bank and capital markets.
+On 10 May 2018 and 21 May 2018, Moody's affirmed the A2 and A1 credit ratings of CLP Holdings and CLP Power Hong Kong respectively with stable outlooks.
+The credit ratings reflect the large earnings contribution from CLP Power Hong Kong, which will continue to generate predictable cash flow supported by a highly stable regulatory environment, the CLP Group's strong financial profile, well-managed debt maturities and sound liquidity profile and good access to the domestic and international banks and capital markets.
 At the same time, Moody's noted significant business exposure outside Hong Kong, carbon transition risks and increasing capital spending of CLP Power Hong Kong with reduced regulatory rate of return.
 On 1 June 2020, Moody’s affirmed A1 credit rating of CAPCO with stable outlook.
 This rating reflects the company’s predictable cash flow and low-risk business profile, which are underpinned by its robust power purchase agreement with CLP Power Hong Kong and the stable regulatory environment in Hong Kong.